CDCgov/ixa/examples/infection-by-group/README.md

 Infected individuals recover at a time `t + infected period` where the infected period is an exponentially-distributed random variable based on the recovery rate.
 Upon recovery, infected individuals stay as recovered for the rest of the simulation.
 They can still move between regions.

-Simultaneously, contact between regions is scheduled at a given rate, starting at time 0, so that people can move across regions.
-The contact rate between regions does not need to be congruent -- so contact from `A` to `B` does not necessarily equal contact from `B` to `A`.
-At each contact point, a random person -- regardless of their infection status -- is selected to move.
+Simultaneously, movement between regions is scheduled at a given rate, starting at time 0, so that people can move across regions.
+The movement rate between regions does not need to be congruent -- so movement from `A` to `B` does not necessarily equal movement from `B` to `A`.
+At each movement time, a random person -- regardless of their infection status -- is selected to move.
 Their recovery time and infection status does not change.
-To determine the next contact, there needs to be a bit of math: this a system of equations of two times the number of regions, and each contact pair has a different contact rate.
-The Gillespie method is used to efficiently determine the between which pair of regions contact occurs and when it occurs.
+To determine the next movement time, there needs to be a bit of math: this a system of equations of two times the number of regions, and each region pair has a different movement rate.
+The Gillespie method is used to efficiently determine the between which pair of regions movement occurs and when it occurs.

 Note that this example considers regions where each individual must be part of one and only one region.
 Regions can also have a hierarchy, so that people in, say, British Columbia fit into the larger region of Western Canada.
 However, we view regions as a special case of the generic "group" where there are some stratifying characteristics, and people can fit into zero, one, or many of the classes of a group (like an individual being part of the group of people that visit the supermarket, the library, and/or the DMV).